FidelityInternational/cf-app-usage-report-sql/README.md

 This repository contain a rough implementation of a CF usage report implemented in SQL directly.

-The goal of this repo is generate the reports as done in https://***REMOVED***/usage-reports/browse in the most quick and simple way possible:
+The goal of this repo is generate the reports, as done in our private git repostiory `usage-reports`, in the most quick and simple way possible:

  * We rely on a series of SQL queries to sum all the events from a copy of the data from the table `app_usage_events` of the CF CloudController, which is the data exposed by the endpoint [`/app_usage_events`](https://docs.cloudfoundry.org/running/managing-cf/usage-events.html).